October 2009: The trail to Britain becoming a zero waste country was announced last week by Environment Secretary Hilary Benn.

 We will be able to save planet while keeping cash in resident’s pockets.

 I have lately set out ambitions for councils to play a larger role in tackling global warming and thinking more creatively about waste is just a method to unlock that potential.

-* Britain should more than halve the amount of waste going to landfills in the following ten years, and in the new year the government may consult on what re-usable and compostable items should be controlled from rubbish heap and how a ban will work.
+* On the way to becoming a zero waste country, Britain should more than halve the amount of waste going to landfills.
+This should be done in the following ten years.
+In the new year the government may consult on what re-usable and compostable items should be controlled from rubbish heap disposal (landfill) and how a ban will work.

 * In 10 years time seventy five percent of household waste will either be recycled or used for energy, and over time this figure will increase even further.

 * 6 new Zero Waste Places in parts of Shropshire, Dorchester, Brixton, Newham, Hoxton and Suffolk will be made to develop cutting edge concepts to cut waste in the home, workplace and community.